auranic/auranic.github.io/_teaching/2011-Kazakhstan-teaching.md

 ---

-As a part of joint Kazakhstan-France PhD program, I developed and delivered a 40-hours course on Computational Systems Biology of Cancer, covering aspects of technology, data analysis, machine learning techniques, mathematical modeling of networks in cancer research.
+As a part of joint Kazakhstan-France PhD program, I developed and delivered a 40-hours course on Computational Systems Biology of Cancer, covering many aspects of technology, data analysis, machine learning techniques, mathematical modeling of networks in cancer research.
 The course included approximately 15 hours of intensive hands-on sessions.